 Prenatal screening can help protect the health and safety of both mother and baby.
-Various tests can identify potential birth defects, which can lead to proactive treatment and better quality of life for the mother and baby.
+Various tests can identify potential birth defects, which can lead to proactive treatment.

 During pregnancy, the well-being of mother and baby is paramount.
 Prenatal screening can help alleviate uncertainty.